wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 == Screenshots ==

 1. Added Bookings section in admin menu, also shows two properties, same dates
-2. Edit booking screen - shows property dropdown
+2. Availability calendar in twenty fifteen responsive small screen
 3. Add booking screen, also with property selection
-4. The write/edit page screen showing the shortcode usage
+4. Edit booking screen - shows property dropdown
 5. The file to be edited to show your property names on dropdowns.
-6. Calendar in page
+6. Calendar in page with custom styling

 == Frequently Asked Questions ==